Pont-Scorff

 Pont-Scorff ([pɔ̃ skɔʁf]; Pont-Skorf) is a commune in the Morbihan department of Brittany in north-western France.
 It takes its name from the river Scorff, which flows through the town.
-Inhabitants of Pont-Scorff are called in French Scorvipontains or Scorffipontais.

 Geography

 The town lies in the valley of the river Scorff.
 Historically, it belongs to Vannetais.
 The town is located 10 km north of Lorient.

-Map
+Population

+Inhabitants of Pont-Scorff are called in French Scorvipontains or Scorffipontais.

 Breton language

 The municipality launched a linguistic plan through Ya d'ar brezhoneg on 22 February 2008.

 In 2008, 8.74% of children attended the bilingual schools in primary education.